AngelSecurityTeam/SearchCAM/README.md

 CCTV scraper and more ...

-you can edit the cam.txt file and add more Dork..
+you can edit cam.txt and add more Dork..

 <h3> Execution: </h3>